 The U.S. program of the International Year of Astronomy kicks off Jan.
 6 in Long Beach.
-There, astronomers will time the ceremony's opening with light received that day from the Pleiades star cluster, which is 400 light-years away, light emitted about the time Galileo first observed the
+There, astronomers will time the ceremony's opening with light received that day from the Pleiades star cluster, which is 400 light-years away, light emitted about the time Galileo first observed the constellation with his telescope.

 Pompea is confident event organizers will ultimately hit their goal of distributing Galileoscopes to 1 million people, mostly youths, around the world.
 After they're passed around to friends and family, these telescopes could provide an estimated 10 million people the wonder of viewing the tawny light of Saturn and its rings, the craters and mountains of the moon, the hauntingly beautiful Orion nebula, or an infinite sea of stars in the Milky Way invisible to the naked eye.

 This sense of marvel doesn't only lift people above their earthly worries, Pompea pointed out, but inspires more young adults to join the ranks of scientists at a time when science literacy rates have hit alarming lows.